How do I become a scaffolder?

-To become a fully qualified scaffolder, to advanced level should take about three years to achieve.
+To become a fully qualified scaffolder, to an advanced level should take about three years to achieve.
 An apprenticeship will usually take 18 months to complete.
 All of your training will take place in a training centre or college.

 Whilst there are no set entry requirements, experience on a construction site would be useful.
 After the induction period, you will need to pass a CITB Health and Safety test, and obtain a CISRS trainee scaffolder card.

-To achieve the basic scaffolder qualification, you will be required to attend a one day CISRS Operatives Training Scheme (COTS) course.
+To achieve the basic scaffolder qualification, you will be required to attend a one-day CISRS Operatives Training Scheme (COTS) course.
 Following six months of practical experience, more training will be provided.

-Whether you choose tube and fitting or system scaffolding, you will need to attend two ten day courses, which will be followed by a practical assessment.
+Whether you choose tube and fitting or system scaffolding, you will need to attend two ten-day courses, which will be followed by a practical assessment.
 At this point, your trainee card will be issued.

 A further six months of practical experience will follow this, and you will begin your S/NVQ level 2.
 You will be expected to produce a portfolio of the work you have done.
 Whilst you will be supported in order to complete this, it must be your own work.
-When this has been demonstrated, your final assessment, consisting of a one day skills test, will be booked.
+When this has been demonstrated, your final assessment, consisting of a one-day skills test, will be booked.

 Once all of these criteria have been met, you will be issued with your CISRS tube and fitting or system scaffolder card.
 This card will be endorsed with the training courses and S/NVQ courses that you have achieved.

 If you have opted to become a tube and fitting scaffolder, you may wish to become an advanced scaffolder.
 In this case, your training will be followed by a further twelve months of practical experience.
 Advanced training will then be provided and you will begin your S/NVQ level 3.
-Then you’ll need another six more months of practical experience under your belt, and finally, you’ll have a two day CISRS skills test.
+Then you’ll need another six more months of practical experience under your belt, and finally, you’ll have a two-day CISRS skills test.
 Upon successful completion of this, your advanced scaffolder card will be issued.